Greg4cr/sbse-sigsoft-standard/README.md

 <sup><a name="footnote13">13</a></sup>: E.g., the approach is too slow, human-in-the-loop.

+<sup><a name="footnote14">14</a></sup>: Including, for example, source code (of approach, solution representation, and fitness calculations), datasets used as experiment input, and collected experiment data (e.g., output logs, generated solutions).

-<sup><a name="footnote14">14</a></sup>: For example, if applying a multi-objective optimization approach, then use a criterion that can analyze the Pareto frontier of solutions (e.g., generational distance and inverse generational distance)
+<sup><a name="footnote15">15</a></sup>: For example, if applying a multi-objective optimization approach, then use a criterion that can analyze the Pareto frontier of solutions (e.g., generational distance and inverse generational distance)

 <sup><a name="footnote15">15</a></sup>: E.g., applying hyperparameter optimization.